Working at height in Dover

 The Dover building portfolio

 Walk a sample of Dover roofs across a single inspection week and you see the same pattern of building types repeating.
 On the ground we cover port of Dover operations (ferry, cruise, freight), coastal hospitality and tourism, and healthcare and council estate alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is LOLER-driven thorough examination on lifting and access equipment, davit-base condition reporting on facade access systems, and the higher-frequency inspection cycles that come with high-consequence operational use.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The pattern that recurs across the port and freight estate is LOLER-driven thorough examination on lifting and access plant, davit-base condition reporting on the facade access systems that serve the terminal and town-centre buildings, and the tighter inspection intervals that high-consequence operational use demands.
+We photograph each defect, fix its position on the roof plan, and judge it against the manufacturer’s repair specification; where the maker cannot be traced or the installation pre-dates the current standards, the British Standard for that system type becomes the benchmark instead.
+Everything is gathered into one written compliance pack that stands up to internal H&S review, insurer scrutiny, and any incoming audit together.

 Areas of Dover we regularly attend